amuzil/docs/docs/blog/posts/hello-world.md

 # Hello world!

 Welcome to our first blog post.
+In blog posts like these,
-In this, we can also use all kinds of fancy Markdown features to write a nice blog.
+we can also use all kinds of fancy Markdown features to write a nice blog.

 <!-- more -->